Author Instructions & Information

 - All abstracts must be written exclusively in English (including the title, abstract text, author names, and affiliations).

 - We are striving to ensure the broadest possible coverage and exchange of recent advances.

 - Kindly see links to Key Dates & Topics for more information about topic areas and abstract submission deadlines.

 - If you cannot submit the abstract prior to receiving company approval by the date abstracts are due (see Key Dates), please submit a placeholder with the title, authors, and a brief description of the kind of material that you would like to present, and indicate when approval is expected.
 This material will be kept confidential.
 It is your responsibility to revise the abstract to the final version upon approval.

-- Authors will be notified whether the submitted abstract has been accepted for oral or poster presentation, or was not selected for presentation.
+- Authors will be notified on March 21, 2023 whether the submitted abstract has been accepted for oral or poster presentation, or was not selected for presentation.

 During abstract submission, you will be asked to provide the following:

 - Do not include any information which could reveal your identity, or that of your co-authors, in the title or body of your abstract, including names, email addresses, or affiliations.
 All author names are stored separately from the title and body of the abstract to ensure a double-blinded review.
 If you include any identifying information, your submission will be automatically rejected.
 In the body of the abstract, you should also eliminate all direct references to your own previous work.
 That is, avoid phrases such as "this contribution generalizes our results for XYZ".
 Finally, please do not disproportionately cite your own previous work.
 In other words, make your submission as anonymous as possible.
 We need your cooperation in our effort to maintain a fair, double-blind reviewing process - and to consider all submissions equally.